Browser Domain

 The Browser domain serves as the foundation of Pydoll's architecture, providing a powerful interface to browser instances through the Chrome DevTools Protocol.
 By understanding its capabilities and patterns, you can create sophisticated browser automation that's more reliable and efficient than traditional webdriver-based approaches.

-The combination of a clean abstraction layer, comprehensive event system, and direct control over the browser process enables advanced automation scenarios while maintaining a simple and intuitive API.
+The combination of a clean abstraction layer, comprehensive event system, tab-based architecture, and direct control over the browser process enables advanced automation scenarios while maintaining a simple and intuitive API.